Bind/Seldon/readme.md

 ## High Level: How this works or Architecture
-there is core loop that runs every 60 seconds.
+There is core loop that runs every 60 seconds.
 That core loop iterates over the actions array.
 The actions array is a big list of subroutines to run.  `op.pester()` inserts an action into the actions array. `op.swarm()` inspects the game state and inserts actions based on the best planets for the job.

 ## FAQ
 __Q__: What happens if I refresh, will I lose all of the actions in memory?

-__A__: Actions are store in localStorage when ever the `op.createAction()` is called. `createAction` runs underneath every subroutine.
-Seldon reads from localStorage on initialization, so you should not lose your actions on refresh, unless you clear your application state.
+__A__: Actions are stored in localStorage when ever the `op.createAction()` is called. `createAction()` runs underneath every subroutine.
+Seldon reads from localStorage on initialization, so actions should persist across sessions, unless you clear your application state.

-__Q__: Will the core loop continue to run if I loose access to the Seldon reference?
+__Q__: Will the core loop continue to run if I lose access to the Seldon reference?

 __A__: Yes, the core loop will continue to run, this is important if you overwrite the variable you've set it to.
 If you initialize a new Seldon instance, the old coreLoop will be stopped and a new one started.
-This important for protecting again multiple coreLoops running at the same time.
+This is important for protecting against multiple core loops running at the same time.